thephez/original-evolution-whitepaper/README.md

 This enables users to prevent unauthorized access to their account, as accounts cannot be
-re­opened.
+re-opened.
 It also means an attacker with the user’s private key could deactivate their account
 but this just prevents the rightful owner from updating any objects using the account because
 the public key doesn’t hold funds, and the user can copy the account data and register a new
 account.